eroux13/e_commerce_back_end/README.md

 ## Usage

-The usage of this project is to be able to perform CRUD operations through API routes such as GET, POST, PUT, and DELETE, instead of directly inputting queries in MySQL Workbench.
+The usage of this project is to be able to perform CRUD operations through API routes such as `GET`, `POST`, `PUT`, and `DELETE`, instead of directly inputting queries in MySQL Workbench.

 ## Contributors